Inpatient Drug And Alcohol Rehab Centers That Accept Medicaid

 Outpatient treatment is facilitated at a rehab center, doctor’s office, or hospital and offers some of the same methods as inpatient treatment but on a less intensive scale.
 Participants generally attend outpatient programs a number of days per week for two to three hours at a time.

-Medicaid plans may provide coverage for a number of outpatient services, such as counseling, therapy, support groups, and medication maintenance programs with buprenorphine (Suboxone) or methadone.
+Medicaid plans may provide coverage for a number of outpatient services, such as counseling, therapy, support groups, and medication maintenance programs using methadone or Suboxone covered by Medicaid.
 As with other services, the amount of coverage and eligibility requirements vary by each state’s Medicaid plan.

 Certain outpatient programs may be covered at a higher rate than others.
-For instance, intensive outpatient programs (IOP) and partial hospitalization programs (PHP) provide a form of treatment similar in intensity to inpatient but at a greatly reduced cost.
-This increases the chances of Medicaid coverage for these programs.
+For example, intensive outpatient programs (IOP) and partial hospitalization programs (PHP) provide a form of treatment similar in intensity to inpatient treatment but at a greatly reduced cost.

 Medication-Assisted Treatment (MAT)